Mughal–Afghan Wars: Fifth Phase

-During the reign of Akbar King, Akbar was willing to invade one of the Yousufzai country "Afghania".
+During the reign of Akbar, Akbar was willing to invade one of the Yousufzai country "Afghania".
 Akbar laid a siege to invade the Yousafzai country but Mughals army was failed.
 The siege took more than two months.
 The Akbar than sent one of his most intelligent and closest Minister whose name was Raja Birbal.
 But the Yousufzai tribesmen defeated the Mughal forces led by Birbal and Shujat Khan.
 This was the biggest Disaster to Mughal Empire in the reign of Akbar.
 According to Mughal historian Khafi Khan, more than 40,000 Mughals soldiers and officers were killed by Yousufzai Afghans while Abd al-Qadir Badayuni claims more than 8,000 Mughal soldiers and officers were killed at the Karakar and Malandari Pass.
 It was considered one of the greatest military losses to Akbar and in Mughal History.
 Due to this disaster, Akbar fell into grief and did not eat or drink for two days.

 Akbar learned about the disaster two days later and an army under Rajah Todar Mal set off on 19 February to exact retribution against the Yusufzais, killing a large number of them and selling many survivors to Turan and Persia, as "the countries of Swat, Bajaur and Buner were cleansed of evildoers."

 Sixth Phase

+In 1667, war broke out between the Pashtun tribes and the forces of the Kabul Subah.
+The situation worsened in 1672 with the harassment of an Afghan woman orchestrated by the Mughals which led to the widespread anger and mistrust for the imperialists in the heart of the Afghans.
+Afghan leaders like Aimal Khan, Darya Khan and Bhaku Khan, raising banners of independence, defeated the Mughal forces from Kabul in the Battle of Ali Masjid (1672).
+The war reached its climax in the Battle of Nowshera (1674) when the tribal alliance along with the warrior-poet Khushal Khan, routed the imperial forces sent by Aurangzeb.
+This made Aurangzeb leave his capital and camp at Attock from where he was able to dissuade the Afghan forces and within a year was able to kill the three ring-leaders of the rebellion except for Khushal Khan.
+Under Khushal's leadership, the Afghans sued for peace in 1676, though the war continued until around 1680.

+Seventh Phase

 A territorial dispute over the Punjab region, which was strategically significant due to its location on the border between the two empires, started the conflict between the Durrani Empire and the Mughal Empire.
 Ahmad Shah Durrani and his forces invaded India in 1748 and 1752 and captured Lahore from Mughals.